The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Results and discussion

 Looking at the spectra of the other two-humped objects (Fig.~\ref{fig:speccomp}, right), they and SN~2022xxf share some similarities during the respective LC phases, while clearly there are also differences.
 We note that the spectral classifications of these objects are not identical: SN~2005bf was thought to be a Type Ic or Ib (or even possibly IIb with the interpretation of some features as hydrogen, \citealt{anupama05}), PTF11mnb and SN~2019cad are both Type Ic SNe with lines narrower compared to those in SN~2022xxf.
 While the comparison is done for the same parts of the LC anatomy (first peak, valley, second peak, drop), the timescales are different for these objects.
-It is therefore likely that the variations seen in the spectra reflect the different time phases, and the emergence and disappearance of the second LC hump do not leave clear traces in the spectral evolution as previously pointed out \citep{folatelli06,taddia18,gutierrez21}.
-In those three objects, the LCs could be modeled with a bimodal Ni distribution \citep{orellana22} or with additional magnetar power input \citep{maeda07,gutierrez21}, although the effects of these mechanisms on the spectra are yet to be evaluated.
+It is therefore likely that the variations seen in the spectra reflect the different time phases, and the emergence and disappearance of the second LC hump do not leave clear traces in the spectral evolution as previously pointed out \citep{folatelli06,taddia18,gutierrez21}. {SN~2019cad appears to be the `bactrian' object most similar to SN~2022xxf.
+While its second LC hump appears earlier, the color evolution and general spectral appearance are relatively similar to those of SN~2022xxf (Figs.~\ref{fig:colcurve} and \ref{fig:speccomp}, right).
+A possible narrow O~I $\lambda$7774 emission line is seen in the +88.1 day spectrum of SN~2019cad \citep[see Fig. 3 of][]{gutierrez21}, although upon closer examination this feature is most likely noise.} In {SNe 2005bf, 2019cad, and PTF11mnb}, the LCs could be modeled with a bimodal Ni distribution \citep{orellana22} or with additional magnetar power input \citep{maeda07,gutierrez21}, although the effects of these mechanisms on the spectra are yet to be evaluated.